 THE LA Cuchilla TEAM

-We employ the La Coroza team to create sustainable opportunities, oversee projects, and ensure the people we serve are prospering mentally, physically, and spiritually.
-Our goal is for La Coroza to continue to grow in a healthy and safe environment.
+We employ the La Cuchilla team to create sustainable opportunities, oversee projects, and ensure the people we serve are prospering mentally, physically, and spiritually through cultivating community bonds.
+Our goal is for La Cuchilla to continue to grow in a healthy and safe environment and to experience transformational, sustainable progress that will help the village to learn, grow, and prosper for generations to come.

 Women's Project Leader